-Compensation of practicals is not possible if a student misses more than five practicals.
-Compensation of practicals will be organized during last two weeks of semester.
+Attendance of practicals is mandatory, only one missing practical is allowed.
+Others have to be compensated.
+Compensation of practicals is not possible if a student misses more than three practicals.
+Compensation of practicals will be organized after semester is completed.
 One practical make-up is free of charge.